-Qh Fill and disturbed land (historical) - Undifferentiated artificial (human) fill and disturbed land related to construction of road, rail, and bridge embankments, water storage, canals, flood control structures, water treatment plants, settlement ponds, landfills, borrow pits, and sand and gravel operations (commonly in Lake Bonneville gravel and sand deposits [Qlg]); the map outlines of fill and disturbed land are based on 1958 aerial photographs; updated using 2016 orthophotography (UAGRC, 2016) and 0.5 m lidar (UAGRC, 2013-2014); only the larger areas of disturbed land are mapped; unmapped fill and disturbed land are present in most developed areas, note city street system on base map; land within developed areas contains a changed and still changing mix of cuts and fills; thickness unknown.
+Qh Fill and disturbed land (historical) - Undifferentiated earthen fill and/or disturbed land related to construction of road, rail, and bridge embankments, water storage, canals, flood control structures, water treatment plants, settlement ponds, landfills, borrow pits, and sand and gravel mining operations (commonly in Lake Bonneville gravel and sand deposits [Qlg]); the map outlines of fill and disturbed land are based on 1958 aerial photographs and updated using 2016 orthophotography (AGRC, 2016) and 0.5-m lidar (AGRC, 2013-2014); only larger areas of disturbed land are mapped; unmapped fill and disturbed land are present in most developed areas (note the city street system on base map); land within developed areas contains a changed and still changing mix of cuts and fills; thickness unknown.

 Keaton and others (1987) suggested that the large berm north of Decker Lake, seen in the pre-1958 aerial imagery and topographic maps, is an eolian lunette dune developed on the margin of a playa in a depression adjacent to the Taylorsville fault.
-However, the lack of other eolian features in the quadrangle and the large scale of the berm suggest that it is a pre-1937 manmade or modified feature used to create a dam for Decker Lake and thus is mapped as Qh along with the mostly now filled in lake.
+However, the lack of other eolian features in the quadrangle and the large scale of the berm suggest that it is a pre-1937 artificial or modified feature used to create a dam for Decker Lake and thus is mapped as Qh along with the mostly now-filled-in lake.

-Qhr Remediated land (historical) - This unit delineates the approximate boundaries of selected environmentally remediated sites in the quadrangle including: Vitro uranium mill and tailings, Murray lead smelter, Portland Cement kiln dust #2 and #3, and Highland Boy copper smelter site; these sites are described below; other remediated lands may exist in the quadrangle; the extent of surficial (soil) or groundwater contamination may exceed the mapped unit; areas near these remediated sites may contain latent contaminated material or groundwater and a comprehensive site-specific environmental investigation is recommended; thickness of remediation is variable.
+Qhr Remediated land (historical) - Unit delineates approximate boundaries of selected environmentally remediated sites in the quadrangle, including the Vitro uranium mill and tailings, Murray lead smelter, Portland Cement kiln dust #2 and #3, and Highland Boy copper smelter site (these sites are described below); other remediated lands may exist in the quadrangle and the extent of surficial (soil) or groundwater contamination may exceed the mapped unit; areas near these remediated sites may contain latent contaminated material or groundwater and a comprehensive site-specific environmental investigation is recommended prior to development; thickness of remediated material is variable.

-The Vitro Corporation of America uranium and vanadium mill was in operation from 1951 to 1968; as of July 1970 the uranium mill tailings at the mill site occupied about 107 acres north of 3300 South Street (west of 900 West Street and east of the railroad line), (see VU on plate 1) (Duncan and Eadie, 1974; U.S. Department of Energy [US-DOE], 2016).
-Clean up of the site was conducted by the State of Utah under the direction of the USDOE between 1984 and 1989; tailings and contaminated soil and debris were removed to the Clive Disposal Facility (USDOE, 2016).
-Some radiation concentration levels indicate small pockets of contamination exceeding the radium-226 and thorium-230 cleanup standards were left in place along two utility lines (USDOE, 2016).
-Groundwater monitoring ended in 2007 (USDOE, 2016).
-Radon gas hazard may also be a concern in the area.
-The site is now occupied by the Central Valley Golf Course, a water treatment plant, a concrete plant, and a waste transfer station.
+The Vitro Corporation of America uranium and vanadium mill was in operation from 1951 to 1968; as of July 1970, the uranium mill tailings at the mill site occupied about 107 acres north of 3300 South Street (east of 900 West Street and west of the railroad line; about 500 West Street), (see VU on plate 1) (Duncan and Eadie, 1974; U.S. Department of Energy [DOE], 2016).
+Clean-up of the site was conducted by the State of Utah under the direction of the DOE between 1984 and 1989; tailings and contaminated soil and debris were removed to the Clive Disposal Facility in Tooele County (DOE, 2016).
+Some radiation concentration levels indicate small pockets of contaminated material exceeding the radium-226 and thorium-230 clean-up standards were left in place along two underground utility lines (DOE, 2016).
+Groundwater monitoring at this site ended in 2007 (DOE, 2016).
+Elevated radon gas levels may also be a potential hazard in the area.
+The site is now occupied by the Central Valley Golf Course, a water treatment plant, a concrete plant, and a municipal waste transfer station.